 - In the case of Hitendra Vishnu Thakur v.
 State of Maharashtra, the Supreme Court stated that a public prosecutor is an important officer of the state government appointed under the Code of Criminal Procedure.
 He is not a part of the investigating agency and rather is an independent statutory authority.
 The success of a trial depends mainly on effective prosecution, which is possible only through well qualified, trained, fair and dedicated prosecutors.
 The integrity and impartiality of the public prosecutor are essential in the administration of justice.
-Efforts must be made to improve the quality of management of prosecution to secure, fair, just and expeditious conclusion of the trial.
+Efforts must be made to improve the quality of management of prosecution to secure, a fair, just and expeditious conclusion of the trial.

 - In the case of S.B.
 Shahane v.
 State of Maharashtra, the Supreme Court held that the prosecution agency is autonomous having a regular cadre of prosecuting officers.
 There are often complaints that the public prosecutors in lower courts do not prepare cases carefully and that the quality of prosecution is poor.
 Therefore, there should be careful selection and appointment of prosecutors who can closely coordinate with the investigation.